There are no affiliate links on PagePipe.

 This is pure specsmanship and boasting about SiteGround’s capabilities.

 20 Use SSL and utilize HTTP/2.
 This is a nice way to upsell and make money for SiteGround.
-We aren’t convinced these are necessary for speed – even though Google thinks so.
+These aren’t necessary for speed.
 SiteGround was kind enough to mention a free alternative.
 Secure third-party transactions like with PayPal means this stuff isn’t needed.

 So what’s missing?